 In the past, following periods of volatility in the market price of a particular company's securities, litigation has often been brought against that company.
-For example, we, our Chief Executive Officer and our Chief Financial Officer, have been named as defendants in a purported class action complaint following our announcement on May 1, 2019 that the FDA issued a CRL regarding the NDA for HTX-011, stating that it was unable to approve the application in its current form based on the need for additional CMC and non-clinical information.
-The Company intends to defend itself vigorously in the case.
-Litigation of this type could be extremely expensive and divert management's attention and our Company's resources.
+If litigation of this type is brought against us, it could be extremely expensive and divert management's attention and our Company's resources.